pushkarkumarvats/TheDecentralEye/roles/README.md

 **Discover different ways to contribute and find your place in TheDecentralEye community!**

 This folder contains information about various contribution roles, team positions, and **future job opportunities** within our project and the broader tech industry.
-Whether you're looking to contribute, seeking career guidance, or searching for job opportunities, understanding these roles will help you navigate both our community and your career path.
+Whether you're looking to contribute, seeking career guidance, or searching for job opportunities, understanding these roles will help you navigate both our community and your career path...

 ## 🚀 Job Opportunities & Future Roles